liberatorea94/US-Senate-Committees/README.md

 # US-Senate-Committees
 A tableau story explaining diversity and the interconnected nature of Senate committees.
-Created by AJ Liberatore (liberatorea@wit.edu) and Jayden Butts (buttsj@wit.edu).
+Created by AJ Liberatore (liberatorea@wit.edu, https://liberatorea94.github.io/AJ_Portfolio/) and Jayden Butts (buttsj@wit.edu).
 This project had a focus on data collection and data visualization.

 ## Summary